jheikkinen/CS-230-Project-Software-Design/README.md

 How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

+What helped with approaching the software design was writing down the key parts of the UML diagram.
+Doing so ensures that I remember the key parts to focus on for writing the code and creating the classes.
+In the future, I will write down key components of the UML diagram prior to writing code for software.